 There may be no telling when you might sustain a dog bite at work from a scared or aggressive dog.
-Workers such as mailmen, garbage collectors, door-to-door salesmen, landscapers, or anyone else who works near homes run the risk of being bitten or attacked by a dog during their workday.
-In fact, Columbus ranks eighth nationally for dog bites on postal workers, reports the Columbus Dispatch.
+However, you should know that workers in residential areas run the risk of being bitten or attacked by a dog during their workday.

-While they are not among the most common injuries you may experience while working, they can be severe and cause you to miss time at work, and ultimately wages you need to support yourself and your family.
+Dog bites are not among the most common injuries you may experience while working.
+However, they can be severe and cause you to miss work and the wages you need to support yourself and your family.
 Fortunately, if this does happen to you, there are a few options you have to cover your losses while you heal.

 One of your options is to file a claim against the dog owner’s homeowner’s insurance.
 In most instances of dog bite liability, a pet owner’s homeowner’s insurance covers them against liability if their dog attacks someone.